Si3pacz/ROS-Slackware/Readme.md

 ```

 Now wait for ages until it is done.
-If you get an error while installing it is very likely to be because the pacakges take a lot of time
-to build and the cache has updated and no longer will execute sudo commands without a password.
-In this
-case just execute the above command again - the script will continue with the unsatisfied dependencies only.

 If you don't want to use sbotools and pip you can execute